erthink/libmdbx/README.md

 Performance comparison
 ======================

-All benchmarks were done in 2015 by [IOArena](https://abf.io/erthink/ioarena) and multiple [scripts](https://github.com/pmwkaa/ioarena/tree/HL%2B%2B2015) runs on Lenovo Carbon-2 laptop, i7-4600U 2.1 GHz (2 physical cores, 4 HyperThreading cores), 8 Gb RAM,
+Over the past 10 years, _libmdbx_ has had a lot of significant improvements and innovations. _libmdbx_ has become a slightly faster in simple cases and many times faster in complex scenarios, especially with a huge transactions in gigantic databases.
+Therefore, on the one hand, the results below are outdated.
+However, on the other hand, these simple benchmarks are evident, easy to reproduce, and are close to the most common use cases.

-SSD SAMSUNG MZNTD512HAGL-000L1 (DXT23L0Q) 512 Gb.
+The following all benchmark results were obtained in 2015 by [IOArena](https://abf.io/erthink/ioarena) and multiple [scripts](https://github.com/pmwkaa/ioarena/tree/HL%2B%2B2015) runs on my laptop (i7-4600U 2.1 GHz, SSD MZNTD512HAGL-000L1).

 ## Integral performance